Navigating Workers’ Comp and Third-Party Settlements

 Regardless whether the fault of the employee, employer or a third party, the Workers’ Compensation System provides for injured workers to receive compensation for “reasonably necessary medical care” due to an injury on the job or occupational illness.
 This includes rehabilitation services such as occupational therapy or physical therapy.

-- You have the right to hire a workers’ compensation lawyer.
+You have the right to hire a workers’ comp lawyer when you are injured at work.

 In cases in which your injuries are not clearly work-related, require extensive medical treatment or result in permanent or partial disability and/or long periods of time off work, hiring a workers’ compensation lawyer is recommended.
 They can help navigate these more complicated claims to argue your case effectively and help get the benefits you deserve.